ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

   virtualized network function (VNF), etc., or their aggregations.
 An ANE can be constructed either statically in advance or on demand based on the requested information.
-In a response, each ANE is represented by a unique ANE identifier.
-Note that an ALTO client MUST NOT assume ANEs in different responses but with the same identifier refer to the same aggregation of network components.
+In a response, each ANE is represented by a unique ANE Name.
+Note that an ALTO client MUST NOT assume ANEs in different responses but with the same ANE Name refer to the same aggregation of network components.

-- Path Vector: A Path Vector is a JSON array of ANE identifiers.
-It presents an abstract network path between source/destination points such as PIDs or endpoints.
+- Path Vector: A Path Vector, or an ANE Path Vector, is a JSON array of ANE Names.
+It conveys the information that the traffic between a source and a destination traverses the ANEs in the same order as they appear in the Path Vector.

 - Path Vector resource: A Path Vector resource refers to an ALTO resource which supports the extension defined in this document.

-- Path Vector cost type: The Path Vector cost type is a special cost type, which is specified in {{cost-type}}.
+- Path Vector cost type: The Path Vector cost type is a special cost type, which is specified in {{cost-type-spec}}.
 When this cost type is present in an IRD entry, it indicates that the information resource is a Path Vector resource.
   When this cost type is present in a Cost Map or an Endpoint Cost Map, it indicates each cost value must be interpreted as a Path Vector.

 - Path Vector request: A Path Vector request refers to the POST message sent to an ALTO Path Vector resource.